 National guidance suggests that the LCPARs be developed collaboratively with local partners and that they bring about a ‘step change’ in action to tackle child poverty.
-The first round of Local Child Poverty Action Reports were published in June 2019 and are available below.
+The first round of Local Child Poverty Action Reports was published in June 2019 and all reports are available below.

-- National Guidance on Local Child Poverty Action Reports
+Download the Local Child Poverty Action Reports